regenwatchdog/regenwatchdog.github.io/_estates/barkinganddagenham/gascoigne.md

 <img src="/images/bdreside.png" class="img-fluid rounded img-thumbnail">

+Completed in 1971, the estate is divided into Gascoigne East and Gascoigne West by a main road running through the middle of the estate.
+The original estate had 2,260 homes across both the East and West sites, all of which are to be demolished.
+The planning application for the demolition of Gascoigne East was approved by the GLA in September 2015, planning for Gascoigne West was approved by the GLA in December 2018.
+The first phase of the redevelopment of Gascoigne East was completed in 2019, its full completion date is expected to be 2024.
+Work on phase 1 of Gascoigne West started with demolition in January 2020.

-Compulsory Purchase Orders have been issued and demolition is due to start in 2020.
-Barking and Dagenham only offers an option of shared ownership for leaseholders who want to return to the estate.
+Barking and Dagenham Council only offers an option of shared ownership for leaseholders who want to return to the estate - i.e. paying rent on the unowned share.

 <img src="/images/bdresideso.png" class="img-fluid rounded img-thumbnail">